combustionTools/flameTracker/README.md

 - numPy (https://numpy.org)
 - PyQtgraph (http://www.pyqtgraph.org)

-One of the source codes related to the legend visualization in the last package (PyQtgraph) has been modified.
+One of the source codes in the PyQtgraph package ('legendItems.py') related to the legend visualization has been modified.
 The version used by the Flame Tracker is in combustionTools/flameTracker/scripts/other.
-You should replace the original LegendItem.py file in the package folder pyqtgraph/graphicsItems/legendItems.py.
+You should replace the original LegendItem.py file in the package folder .../site-packages/pyqtgraph/graphicsItems/legendItems.py; the path of the site-packages folder deopends on where you installed python.
+If you don't know the location, you can type 'python -m site' in the Command Prompt (Windows) or in the Terminal (MacOS) to see the folder path.
+Note that the path you're trying to access might be hidden, in that case make sure you check the 'Hidden items' box in File Explorer (Windows) or click on 'Go > Go to Folder...' and type the path in the Finder (MacOS).

-# Run the code:
+# Run the code
-At this point, you should be able to run flameTracker.py using terminal (Mac users), console (Windows users).
+At this point, you should be able to run flameTracker.py using the Command Prompt (Windows), or the Terminal (MacOS).

+# Additional information
+For information about installing and running the Flame Tracker release, as well as the use of the software, refer to the Wiki page.

+A publication with a detailed explanation of objectives and capabilities of the Flame Tracker is under preparation for the SoftwareX journal.

+For issues with the code and/or the analysis, please attach screenshots or other useful information related to you problem with your question at: flameTrackerContact@gmail.com.

 # Code overview
 As mentioned before, the Flame Tracker folder contains five python files: flameTracker.py, manualTracking.py, lumaTracking.py, colorTracking.py, and templateAddition.py.
 The Flame Tracker is conceptually divided in two categories: video editing and video analysis; the scripts and the GUI follow this conceptual scheme.